-small number was held up for Mr. Cowan; about three times that number for Lord Provost M'Laren; about the same number for Mr. Macaulay as for Mr. Cowan; thirty or forty for Mr. Bruce; more for Mr. Campbell than the Lord Provost, and about Mr. Cowan's number for Profes-The Sheriff declared the show of hands to be in favour of
+small number was held up for Mr. Cowan; about three times that number for Lord Provost M'Laren; about the same number for Mr. Macaulay as for Mr. Cowan; thirty or ferty for Mr. Bruce; more for Mr. Campbell than the Lord Provost, and about Mr. Cowan's number for Professor Dick.

-Mr. Campbell and the Lord Provost.
+The Sheriff declared the show of hands to be in favour of Mr. Campbell and the Lord Provost.
 A poll was then demanded, which was fixed for Tuesday, and the declaration for Wednesday.

 FINAL CLOSE OF THE POLL.

-Macaulay (Liberal) 1,872
+Macaulay (Liberal) ... ...
+1,872

-Cowan (Liberal) 1,754
+Cowan (Liberal) ... ...
+1,754

-M'Laren (Liberal) 1,540
+M'Laren (Liberal) ... ...
+1,540

 Bruce (Conservative) ...
 1,066

 Campbell (Liberal Conservative) ...
-626 A correspondent writes as follows :-
+626

-Macaulay's elevation to the top of the poll has been owing to many causes, principally the division of the Liberal votes, and by the Catholics plumping for him, a resolution which they came to at a private meeting on Sunday evening last: He had also the whole support of the publicans, besides many of the second votes of the other candion Saturday, with the exception of Mr. Cowan, who was in "If the Whigs return to office, and Macaulay again accepts a place, the chances are that he will again be rejected.-W. H. D.
+A correspondent writes as follows :-"Macaulay's elevation to the top of the poll has been owing to many causes, principally the division of the Liberal votes, and by the Catholics plumping for him, a resodates.

+Mr. Round then demanded a poll on the part of Mr. lution which they came to at a private meeting on Sunday evening last.
+He had also the whole support of the publicans, besides many of the second votes of the other candi-

-"Cowan is the pet of the Free Church, and generally well thought of; but M'Laren was decidedly the popular "The candidates, to show, I suppose, that there was no biting, though there was plenty of barking, dined together
+"Cowan is the pet of the Free Church, and generally well thought of; but M Laren was decidedly the popular "The candidates, to show, I suppose, that there was no biting, though there was plenty of barking, dined together on Saturday, with the exception of Mr. Cowan, who was in